se-edu/learningresources/contents/codeQuality/CodeQualityMetrics.md

 ### Seemingly Trivial Metrics

-The previous sections have introduced mostly new concepts that are foreign to newer developers.
+The previous sections have introduced mostly new concepts that are foreign to many developers.
 However, measures that are seemingly trivial and easy-to-overlook can also count as metrics, such as the following:
 - Number of lines of codes in a class/method/...
 - Number of methods in a class